chbrown13/class-ops/Basics/Setup2.md

 ### Terminals

-Finally, Docable also provides interactive _terminals_ for more extensive tutorial activities.
+Additionally, Docable also provides full interactive _terminals_ for more extensive tutorial activities.
 These terminals are also connected to the shell commands and files generated throughout this tutorial.
 For example, run the command below to write “Hello World!” in /tmp/hello.txt:

 ```|{type:'command'}